merrillkoshy/housing-anywhere/README.md

   [GAE Front End](https://lithe-climber-327311.uc.r.appspot.com/)
 - BE Deployed on : Heroku
   [Heroku NodeJS Back End](https://ha-server.herokuapp.com/)
-- DB Deployed as Heroku-Postgres service
+- DB Deployed as Heroku-Postgres service.

+This stack has been particularly chosen after researching the tech stacks used by HA by going through HA's job postings.

-* The reviewer can understand the DDD, BDD & TDD in the project.
+- The reviewer can understand the DDD & TDD in the project.
-* Should be able to show the backend operations done to achieve a result on the frontend succesfully to the reviewer.
+- Should be able to show the backend operations done to achieve a result on the frontend succesfully to the reviewer.

 ### Story Time

-#### 1. Showcase DDD, BDD & TDD
+#### 1. Showcase DDD & TDD

 The testing library will be **Jest & Enzyme**